atlassistant/atlas/README.md

 ### NLU backends

-Once installed, **atlas** will not have any dependency with a NLU backend.
+Once installed, **atlas** will not have any dependency with a NLU backend (unless you use `pip install atlas-core[snips]`) .
 So you may want to install it yourself.
 Once done, don't forget to use the appropriated interpreter in the `atlas.yml` configuration file.

 For example, if you use [snips-nlu](https://github.com/snipsco/snips-nlu), you must install it with `pip install snips-nlu` and use